SteveBarnett/Remixing/_thinking/the-spectrum-of-awareness.md

 updated: 2024-05-19
 ---

 Gathering some notes for a [One Mindful Breath](https://www.onemindfulbreath.org.nz/) session.
 Jump to:
-{:.skip-toc-text}

 * Display TOC
-{:toc .skip-toc}
+{:toc}

 ## Notes to self